Henri Salvador: Legacy

 Henri Salvador continues to be popular today.
 In 2000, Virgin Records released a CD featuring popular hits such as "Jazz Mediterrannée", which continues to receive regular air play.
 In 2002, his album Chambre avec vue sold over two million copies.
 In 2005, Salvador was awarded the Brazilian Order of Cultural Merit, which he received from the acclaimed singer and Minister of Culture, Gilberto Gil, in the presence of President Luiz Inácio Lula da Silva for his influence on Brazilian culture, particularly on bossa nova, to whose invention he contributed.
 That same year he took 52nd place in the election of Le Plus Grand Français (The Greatest Frenchman).

-He was also a commander of the French Légion d'honneur and of the French National Order of Merit.
+Salvador became a commander of the French Légion d'honneur and of the French National Order of Merit.
 In 2007, he released Révérence on V2 Records, featuring Gilberto Gil and Caetano Veloso.
 He then went on to perform the track "La vie c'est la vie" from that album on an episode of the BBC programme Later… with Jools Holland aired on 4 May 2007.